slubold/slubold.github.io/GOF_Summary.md

 # Network GoF Summary

-This note is intended to briefly explain the main idea of .
+This note is intended to briefly explain the main idea of our paper on [spectral goodness of fit tests for complete and partial network data](https://arxiv.org/abs/2106.09702).

 # Is there code?